green-party-dublin-central/nh-web/site/content/post/daneswell-lrd.md

   made.
 A summary of the application as was made can be found below.
 image: img/daneswell-photo1.png
 ---
+## What is a Large-scale Residential Development (LRD)

+Large-scale Residential Development is the process that replaces the Strategic Housing Development (SHD) process.
+It is similar to the SHD process in that it deals with applications for 100 or more houses or 200 or more student accommodation bed spaces.

+A key difference however is that Large-scale Residential Development applications are made directly to the local authority (Dublin City Council in this case).
+Strategic Housing Development applications were made to An Bord Pleanála.

 ## Unix Mix

 * 168 apartment units